airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 or the number of decimals).

 The measurement of some phenomenon (e.g. the figure 1.2953 mentioned above) is known as an "observation" in SDMX.
-Observations are grouped together into a "dataset".
+Observations are grouped together into a "data set".
 However, there can also be an intermediate grouping.
 For example, all exchange rates for the US dollar against the euro can be measured on a daily basis and these measures can then be grouped together, in a so-called "time series".
 Similarily, you can group a collection of observations made at the same point in time, in a "cross-section" (for example, the values of the US dollar, the Japanese yen and the Swiss franc against the euro at a particular date).
+Of course, these intermediate groupings are entirely optional and you may simply decide to have a flat list of observations in your data set.

 The SDMX information model is much richer than this limited introduction, however the above should be sufficient to understand the JSON format proposed here.
 For